 What is Investment Portfolio?

 An investment portfolio refers to a collection of various financial assets held by an individual or an entity, such as a company or a fund.
-These assets are acquired with the objective of achieving specific financial goals, whether it’s capital appreciation, generating income, or diversifying risk.
+These assets are acquired with the objective of achieving specific financial goals, whether it’s capital appreciation, generating income, or managing risk.
 The composition of an investment portfolio may include a wide range of assets, such as:

 - Stocks: Ownership shares of publicly traded companies, providing potential for capital gains and dividends.